-Nio Revenue Plummets, Shuts Down Tempest DVRsBy John Honovich, Published Mar 31, 2010
+Nio Revenue Plummets, Shuts Down Tempest DVRsBy John Honovich, Published Mar 31, 2010, 08:00pm EDT

 Shutting down Tempest DVR production is especially noteworthy given that the company acquired Tempest in 2007.
 Tempest was historically a budget DVR manufacturer and a lower cost option to Dedicated Micros.

 Nio's focus is now on their intelligent video / PTZ tracking solution.
 For an overview of this product offering, watch their introductory video [link no longer available].